asteroid-lang/asteroid/README.md

 ```
 The output of the first `print` statement is 6 because `funny_add` attached to the `+` symbol multiplies its arguments.
 The second `print` statement outputs the expected value 5 since we are back at the standard interpretation of the `+` symbol.

 Asteroid also supports prototype-based OO style programming.
 Here is the [dog example](docs.python.org/3/tutorial/classes.html) from the Python documentation cast into Asteroid.
 This example builds a list of dog objects that all know some tricks.
-We then loop over the list and find all the dogs that know "roll over" using pattern matching.
+We then loop over the list and find all the dogs that know "roll over" as their first trick using pattern matching.

 ```
 load "standard".